typelevel/toolkit/docs/examples.md

 ## Writing data to a CSV file

-If you want to save a list of a case class into a CSV file the below helper method may aid you:
+If you want to save a list of a case class into a CSV file this helper method may aid you:

 @:select(scala-version)